IT Outsourcing in Ukraine During the War: What You Should Know

 Join Forces To Weather the Storm

-The Ukrainian companies respect their commitments and are doing everything possible to protect their clients’ interests in these unprecedented circumstances.
+The Ukrainian IT outsourcing companies during the Russian invasion respect their commitments and are doing everything possible to protect their clients’ interests in these unprecedented circumstances.
 However, this doesn’t mean there are no difficulties.
 Today, any help from abroad is highly welcome.
 What can such help consist of?

 - Keep going (or don’t hesitate to start) ordering development in Ukraine.
 For many IT specialists who are located in the safe cities of Ukraine, work has become a way to stay sane.
 At the same time, they didn’t become less competent.
 On the contrary, they’re often more motivated, perceiving support for the economy as a personal challenge.